-John is a specialist criminal barrister with over 20 years’ experience: he has repeatedly been highly ranked in the Legal 500 with quotes such as ‘his written advice is impeccable, and his proactive approach is invaluable’ and recommended for white-collar fraud, and sexual and violent offence cases.
+He is a specialist criminal barrister with over 20 years' experience: he has repeatedly been highly ranked in the Legal 500 with quotes such as 'his written advice is impeccable, and his proactive approach is invaluable' and recommended for white-collar fraud, sexual, and violence offence cases.

 John has been instructed in an extensive number of rape cases, many involving historic complaints and children.
 Other cases have included kidnapping and rape, gang rape, male rape, indecent assaults on adults and children, bestiality, and indecent images of children.